andresaltamiranom/ICPC-Handbook/Algorithms/Other problems/2-SAT Problem.md

 ### Reduction to Implication Graph and Finding SCC

-First, we have to realize that a clause in a 2-CNF formula (a ∨ b) ≡ (¬a ⇒ b) ≡ (¬b ⇒ a).
+First, we have to realize that a clause in a 2-CNF formula (a or b) = (¬a implies b) = (¬b implies a).
 Thus, given a 2-CNF formula, we can build the corresponding ‘implication graph’.
 Each variable has two vertices in the implication graph, the variable itself and the negation/inverse of that variable.
 An edge connects one vertex to another if the corresponding variables are related by an implication in the corresponding 2-CNF formula.
 For the two 2-CNF example formulas above, we have the following implication graphs:

 ![2-SAT](https://i.imgur.com/uKqVr1k.png)